meganz/mpenc_doc/source/engineering.rst

 So to use our library, an external application must:

 1. Implement GroupChannel for the chosen transport, e.g. XMPP.
-2. Construct an instance of HybridSession (below), passing an instance of (1) to it along with other configuration options.
+2. Construct an instance of HybridSession (see below), passing an instance of (1) to it along with any other configuration options it wants.
 3. Hook the application UI into the API provided by Session.
 The transport layer may be ignored completely, since that is handled by our system.